zencmp/openproject/docs/user-guide/search/README.md

 ## Search bar

+The search bar of OpenProject is configured to allow a full text search.
+The title and the description of a work package can also be found by [filtering by text](../work-packages/work-package-table-configuration/#filtering-by-text).

 The search bar can be found at the upper right of the application.
 To search for work package subjects, enter the terms you're looking for and do not press the Enter key.
 An auto-completer will suggest matching work packages from all projects you have access to.
 You can either click on them or right-click and open them in a new tab.

 Searching for e.g. "big cat" will also return work packages with the description "big old cat".